fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <ul>
   <li><a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-strategies.html#placement-groups-cluster">Cluster</a>: grouping of instances within a single AZ.
 Low latency and high throughput.
 It can't span multiple Azs</li>
   <li><a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-strategies.html#placement-groups-partition">Partition</a>: set of racks that each rack has its own network and power source.
 Multiple EC2 instance</li>
   <li><a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-strategies.html#placement-groups-spread">Spread</a>: group of instances that are each placed on distinct underlying hardware.
-Small number of critical instances that should be separate from each other</li>
+Small number of critical instances that should be separate from each other.
+A spread placement group can span multiple Availability Zones in the same Region.
+You can have a maximum of seven running instances per Availability Zone per group. </li>
 </ul>

 <p style="text-align: justify;"><b>EC2 Pricing:</b> the price for it depends the instance (number, type), load balance, IP adreess, etc. You can use AWS Pricing Calculator to simulate to cost.</p>